arungudelli/angularjswiki/content/en/fontawesome/fa-transgender-alt.md

-## Transgender Alt Icon with Fixed Width
+## fa-transgender-alt Icon with Fixed Width

 All the font awesome icons does not have same width.